Trump Redirects Foreign Aid Agency To Work On Pandemic. Congress Has Questions

 Trump signed an executive order to empower the agency to operate like a bank, providing loans for projects that help supply the national medical stockpile.
 That could include loaning money to a company seeking to convert a factory to manufacture items like masks, gloves or gowns.

 The money will come from a Defense Production Act fund at the Treasury Department.
 Congress appropriated $1 billion to that fund as part of the March 27 CARES Act responding to the pandemic.
+The DFC is working with the Department of Defense on the stockpile issue.

-The new focus raises several red flags, said George Ingram, who worked on U.S. overseas aid during the Clinton administration.
+The new focus for the DFC raises several red flags, said George Ingram, who worked on U.S. overseas aid during the Clinton administration.

 "The Congress was very clear in rewriting the legislation, in writing the Build Act, in giving the DFC a very strong development mandate that fits in with U.S. foreign policy," Ingram said.
 "It did not have a domestic mandate."